Create Customers with a Lead Nurturing & Lead Generation Plan

-The first step in lead nurturing is lead generation: actually capturing a new email address, or the interest of a new customer.
+The first step in lead nurturing is the lead generation process: actually capturing a new email address, or the interest of a new customer.
 In digital marketing, the best form of lead generation is getting people to sign up for your email list.
 So let's first discuss ways to capture new leads online.

 Step 1: Lead Generation

-There are a few different ways to go about collecting leads.
-The easiest is to simply have a newsletter signup form on your website.
+What are some lead generation techniques?
+There are a few different ways to go about collecting leads on your website.
+The easiest is to simply have a newsletter signup form.
 You can include this in a popup on your website's home page, in your blog's sidebar, or in the footer of your website.

 Another great way to capture new email addresses is by creating content extras for your blog posts.
 A content extra is a downloadable checklist, infographic, or other type of PDF file that adds value to a blog post.
 You write a blog post on a topic, but a content extra is something extra you create in order to get a user's email address in exchange for them downloading it.